spiffe/spiffe/standards/WIT-SVID.md

 ### 2. JOSE Header

-This section describes the JOSE headers that may be included in the WIT-SVID.
+This section describes the JOSE headers that are defined for the WIT-SVID.

 The WIT-SVID specification does not introduce any JOSE headers beyond those defined by the upstream document for the WIT.
 However, it does set additional restrictions and provide SPIFFE-specific guidance on some headers.